-A campus' deviation score is then added to its Student Achievement Score calculated in Index I. See below example:
+A campus' deviation score is then added to its Student Achievement Score

-Student Achievement Score (% Campus Performance Campus Performance Score of students that Meet Grade Deviation Score (difference (Student Achievement Score + Level) between the actual pass rate Campus Performance of a campus and its forecasted Deviation Score) pass rate) 60 13 = 73
+Student Achievement Score (% Campus Performance Campus Performance Score of students that Meet Grade Deviation Score (difference (Student Achievement Score + Level) between the actual pass rate of a campus and its forecasted Campus Performance Deviation Score) pass rate) 60 13 = 73

 The above example shows that a campus has a deviation score of 13, meaning that they performed 13 percentage points higher than expected or forecasted.
 Those 13 points are then added to the campus' raw Student Achievement Score.
 In contrast, if a school performed worse than expected its campus performance deviation score is negative and is subtracted from the Student Achievement Score.
-Campuses are then assigned a grade for the Campus Performance Index based on their Campus
+The score is then rescaled to a hundred-point scale to give it equal weight with other indices.
+Campuses are then assigned a grade for the Campus Performance Index based on their Campus Performance Score.
+To see the cutoffs for grades A-F for the For questions or comments, please contact schoolrankings@childrenatrisk.org

-Performance Score.
-To see the cutoffs for grades A-F for the Campus Performance Index, see Appendix A.
+Campus Performance Index, see Appendix A.